 Katy Pfannenstein has a message for Upper Valley hikers and climbers, and she wants you to wear it.

-Earlier this year, Katy, a Leavenworth wildlife biologist and outdoors enthusiast, got tired of encountering unsightly deposits on her regular outings.
+In 2019, Katy, a Leavenworth wildlife biologist and outdoors enthusiast, got tired of encountering unsightly deposits on her regular outings.

 “Specifically, up the Icicle here, there is just a ton of human poop around, and dog poop too.
 And it was especially bad this spring as the snow was melting out.
 Just going up the Icicle Ridge Trail or going out by the end of the road where they stop plowing — the goldmines were just popping up everywhere.
 And it’s so gross!”

 Katy says the problem in the Icicle River Valley is pronounced in the early spring, when people start using the trails but have no ready access to restrooms or pit toilets.
 Often trailheads latrines don’t open until late spring.

 So she started her own anti-poop project: A sticker and button campaign urging trail users to scoop up after themselves and their pets.
 Katy came up with the basic concept, and asked a designer friend, Paul Otsu of Headwaters Studio in Red Lodge, Montana, to create the patches and stickers — for cars, water bottles, backpacks or wherever.

 “He came back with the Lederhosen Guy, and I’m like, oh my gosh, this is brilliant.”